geomarker-io/dep_index/README.md

 [![](figs/dep_index_nationwide_map.jpeg)](http://dep-index.s3-website.us-east-2.amazonaws.com/)

 The high resolution of the tract level is masked when using a nationwide scale.
+Click one of the maps or visit [http://dep-index.s3-website.us-east-2.amazonaws.com/](http://dep-index.s3-website.us-east-2.amazonaws.com/) to view an interactive, nationwide map online.
 Below is an example of how the index looks across the Greater Cincinnati, Ohio area:

 [![](figs/deprivation_index_map_cincinnati.jpeg)](http://dep-index.s3-website.us-east-2.amazonaws.com/)